 Cyril is boosting high tech space startups

-Edoardo is the co-founder of the Swiss company Micos – “Engineering for Remote Sensing”.
-At Micos, Edoardo works as a senior system engineer and is responsible for sales & business development.
+Andrea is the co-founder of the Swiss company Micos – “Engineering for Remote Sensing”.
+At Micos, Andrea works as a senior system engineer and is responsible for sales & business development.

 Adela has 15 years of experience transforming, accelerating and scaling large organizations, startups and businesses around the globe.

 Adela is helping Space4Impact accelerate its growth and facilitate high tech startups-corporate & public sector collaboration, as well as helping organizations embrace sustainable innovation

 Raphael is the founder of E2MC Space Ventures and possesses a unique blend of space and financial expertise.
 He has 20 years of global financial markets experience in M&A and investing, at banks and hedge funds.

 Raphael is also the author of Hoch Hinaus, an introductory book on space business

 José is the director of AP-Swiss, the ESA Ambassador Platform for satcoms and integrated applications with the Swiss industry.
 Previously he was the director of the Group on Earth Observations, the director of Earth Observation Programmes at ESA, and the deputy director for Research and Technology at CNES, the French space agency.